Articles & Features

 Take the Kansas City Chiefs vs. Miami Dolphins game in Frankfurt, for example.
 According to data, it attracted a record-breaking 9.2 million viewers.
 On top of it, NFL Network's international games, including the London Series and Frankfurt Series, averaged 5.8 million viewers!

 It substantially jumps from the 5.1 million average for the previous season's international games.
 The NFL's strategic decision to host games in key European cities like London has been instrumental in this growth.
+For fans of sports and gaming alike, this surge in popularity highlights new ways for communities to connect.
+Some even turn to platforms like wonaco casino to explore sports-themed games and promotions inspired by the global appeal of events like the NFL's international series.

 What NFL Teams are Popular in Europe?